A Mauritius holiday is probably what many of us are dreaming of right now – winter sun, sandy beaches, rum cocktails and luxury hotels.

 It’s pretty hard to visit Mauritius without trying a rum cocktail or two (I was very taken with the Ti Punch cocktail which was a delicious and powerful mix of rum, sugar syrup and lemons or limes) and it was fascinating to go to one of the newest rum distilleries on Mauritius at Chamarel and find out exactly rum is made, all the way from the sugar cane harvest to distillation.
 Best of all, there were eight rums to taste after the tour – and then an expertly-made pina colada.

-Discover history of slavery and the sugar trade
+Discover history of slavery in Mauritius and the sugar trade

 It’s called L’Aventure du Sucre (The Sugar Adventure) but this fascinating museum near the north of the island is about so much more than sugar.
 Housed in a former sugar factory (complete with a 33 metre-high chimney stack), L’Aventure du Sucre reveals not only the sugar cane industry which was so crucial to the industrial growth of Mauritius but also its colonial history and the slave trade which grew alongside it.
 If you want to understand the history of Mauritius then this is a must-visit – and at the end you can enjoy a sugar and rum-tasting and some amazing chocolate cake at the on-site restaurant.